wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

         }
     ```

+    This should resolve all the errors in `DashboardController.cs`.

 1. Let's add code to view Incidents.
 Navigate to the `IncidentController.cs` file and open it

 1. In between the `//### ADD DETAILS VIEW CODE HERE ###` comment block in the `Details` method, select the body of this method and delete it.